M-HOF-Opt: Multi-Objective Hierarchical Output Feedback Optimization via Multiplier Induced Loss Landscape Scheduling: Methods

+The evolution of the model parameters can be regarded as a plant with uncertain dynamic $f_{\theta}$ in \Cref{eq:controller_theta_abs}, where the only control we have at hand is the sequence $\mu^{(k)}$, which provides different loss landscapes at different iterations as depicted in \Cref{fig:landscape_scheduling}.
+How can we design such loss landscape sequence to promote \Cref{eq:feasibility_r} to happen?
 To simplify the discussion, first consider $\mu, R(\cdot)\in \mathbb{R}_{+}^{d=1}$.
-Before the constraint in \Cref{{eq:feasibility_r}} is satisfied, design $\mu^{(k+1)},\cdots,\mu^{(k+s_k)}$ to be an increasing sequence~\cite{bazaraa2013nonlinear}, which gives more weight to the corresponding regularization term in $R(\cdot)$, to approximate the constraint optimization in \Cref{eq:main_obj} by optimizing \Cref{eq:srm} for each $\mu$ until \Cref{eq:feasibility_r} is satisfied.
+Before the constraint in \Cref{{eq:feasibility_r}} is satisfied, design $\mu^{(k+1)},\ldots,\mu^{(k+s_k)}$ to be an increasing sequence~\cite{bazaraa2013nonlinear}, which gives more weight to the corresponding regularization term in $R(\cdot)$, to approximate the constraint optimization in \Cref{eq:main_obj} by optimizing \Cref{eq:srm} for each $\mu$ until \Cref{eq:feasibility_r} is satisfied.
 However, will the increased weight on the regularization term in $R(\cdot)$ result in deteriorated $\ell(\cdot)$?